 How is the NCAA D III volleyball tournament structured?

 The winners of the eight regional tournaments play in the final tournament at a predetermined site.
-In 2017 the final tournament was held Nov.
-16-18 at the Van Noord Arena in Grand Rapids, Mich., and hosted by Calvin College.
-In 2017 the finals will be seeded on a one-year trial basis.
+In 2018 the final tournament was held Nov.
+15-17 at the AJ Palumbo Center in Pittsburgh, Pa.
+In 2018 the finals will be seeded as was done last year.

-The 2018 finals will be contested in Pittsburgh, Pa., while the 2019 event will culminate in Ceder Rapids, Iowa.
+The 2019 finals will be contested in Cedar Rapids, Iowa, while the 2020 event will culminate in St. Louis, Mo.

 How are regional tournament hosts determined?